mattcobb/magicManifest/README.md

 Automatically create an HTML5 Manifest

-Set manifestTemplate to template manifest file
+Set manifestTemplate to the name of the template manifest file

 Set pageTemplate to the template html page that references the manifest

 Templates use